open-web3-stack/open-runtime-module-library/xtokens/README.md

 ## Overview

-The xtokens module provides cross-chain token transfer, by cross-consensus messages(XCM).
+The xtokens module provides cross-chain token transfer functionality, by cross-consensus messages(XCM).

 The xtokens module provides functions for